Parks and open spaces in Oslo: 1865–1916: Refuge from the city

 Among streets with trees the Bygdø allé, laid out around 1890 soon got a reputation for its chestnuts.
 The trees grew, and towering close to the buildings by the street, the common view was that the solution used for Gyldenløves street, where there is an alley in the center of the street, was a better one.
 In connection with the Jubilee exhibition in 1914 the street Kirkeveien alongside the Frogner Park was widened and got trees in the centre strip.

 Some of the mansions in the area laid out private parks in the period, which later became public parks, as Skøyenparken (Søndre Skøyen mansion, Ullern borough), a large park in landscape style constructed around 1860.

 Part of the slope on the western side of Ekeberg was bought by the city in 1889 to secure the area for the public and prevent developers from destroying the well known landscape.

-Park concerts organised by the city started in 1907, which were widely popular for many years.
-Many of them were still in existence as of 2007.
+Park concerts organised by the city started in 1907, which were popular for multiple years.
+A number of them were still in existence as of 2007.
 In 1901, park libraries were constructed in three parks, though the libraries in two of them were closed the same year as they opened.
 Nonetheless, there was a park library in St. Hanshaugen until 1907.